priyanshusangwan/online-music-player-/README.md

 - CSS: Used for styling and visual enhancements, providing an appealing user interface.
 - JavaScript: Used for implementing interactive features, handling user actions, and dynamically updating the content.

-## Contributions :
-Contributions to this project are welcome!
-If you encounter any issues, have suggestions for improvements, or want to add new features, please feel free to open an issue or submit a pull request.
-Let's make Spotify Clone even better together!

-I hope you enjoy exploring and using Spotify Clone!
-Your feedback and contributions are highly appreciated.
-If you have any questions or need further assistance, please don't hesitate to reach out.
-Happy listening!